Z80 Explorer

 Z80 Explorer is a tool I wished I had a few years ago when I first started looking at the photos of the Z80 chip die and was learning to reverse-engineer its features.
 The process was slow and painful as it involved deciphering the faint image traces into logic gates and functions.

 Sometimes later, I found that the Visual6502 team has done wonderful work mapping the CPU’s traces into bitmaps representing various layers.
-Their online viewing tool is impressive, and one can learn a lot from using it, but like most online tools, it has limitations, which I quickly hit when trying to understand the chip behavior in more depth.
+Their online viewing tool is impressive, and one can learn much from it.
+Like most online tools, it has limitations, which I quickly hit when trying to understand the chip behavior more deeply.

 My wish list of additional features steadily grew as I kept playing with the online tool.
 I would have wanted it not only to be a fully functional and fast simulator but also to provide more elaborate ways to gain deeper insights into the chip’s internal behavior while also being educational, easy, and intuitive to use.